 The grape arrived in Australia in the late 1860s, and has been grown successfully in the vineyards of Victoria ever since.
-Australia has proved an even more hospitable home for the varietal than its native France – 80% of the world’s Marsanne is grown in Australia.
-It arrived in California in the 1980s, and it has becoming an increasingly important component of white Rhône-style blends and is also bottled individually.
-Qupe Wine Cellars, whose vintner Bob Lindquist has been an early and persistent advocate for the grape, has been instrumental in promoting Marsanne.
-Qupe began making what has become probably the state's most respected single-varietal Marsanne in 1987.
-As of 2016, there were 121 acres of Marsanne planted in California, which represents about 3% of the California acreage dedicated to white Rhône varieties.
+Australia is the world's second-largest producer, with 398 acres as of 2016.
+Marsanne arrived in California in the 1980s, and it has becoming an increasingly important component of white Rhône-style blends and is also bottled individually.
+Bob Lindquist, founder of Qupe and proprietor of Lindquist Family Wines, was been an early and persistent advocate for the grape, with Qupe making the state's most famous single-varietal Marsanne since 1987.
+As of 2019, there were 125 acres of Marsanne planted in California, which represents about 3% of the California acreage dedicated to white Rhône varieties.

 Marsanne in France